-Binti are a multi-award winning charity providing menstrual products to girls and women in the UK, India, US, Nairobi and Africa.
+Binti is a multi-award winning charity providing menstrual products to girls and women in the UK, India, US, Nairobi and Africa.

-When we met with Manjit Gill; winner of woman of the year award and founder of Binti charity, an opportunity to put our creativity to good use was presented.
-Binti were looking for a packaging design agency in London to help with the launch of their reusable pads to the UK market… and a wonderful partnership was born.
+When we met with Manjit Gill; winner of woman of the year award and founder of Binti, an opportunity to put our creativity to good use was presented.
+Binti was looking for a packaging design agency in London to help with the launch of their reusable pads to the UK market… and a wonderful partnership was born.

 client: Binti Period

 Deliverables: brand positioning, naming, look & feel, packaging design, copywriting